abdiesu04/voicelink/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The application features a clean, modern design with full light/dark theme support, **defaulting to light mode for new users**.
-The color scheme uses Indigo/Blue for interactive elements and Cyan for highlights.
+The application features a clean, modern design with full light/dark theme support, **defaulting to dark mode for new users**.
+The color scheme uses Indigo/Blue for interactive elements and Violet/Purple for highlights.
 It uses the Inter font throughout.
 Components are built with Shadcn UI and Tailwind CSS, adhering to a responsive, mobile-first design.
 Theme preference is persisted in localStorage.
 The UI includes:
 - A landing page, room creation/joining interfaces with language and voice gender selection.
 - An active translation interface with a dual-panel layout, connection status indicators, microphone controls, and a share dialog.
 - A `TranscriptionPanel` visually distinguishes interim transcriptions (dashed border, italic) from final translated messages.